Hanen-Wechteti/HealthLink/README.md

-## In Development
+### In Development

 ## 🩺 HealthLink: Nursing Management Platform

-## 📌 Project Description
+### Project Description

-Nurse-App is a web application developed with Python and Django, designed to simplify task and information management for independent nurses.
+HealthLink is a web application developed with Python and Django, designed to simplify task and information management for independent nurses.

-## 📌 Roadmap / List of Future Features
+###  Roadmap / List of Future Features
 1. Nurse Account Creation
    - A nurse can create an account with the following information:
      - Name